auriq/essentia_docs/source/tutorial/rtutorial.rst

 and then simply have R run::

-    file <- "myqueries.sh"  # store myqueries.sh as file
     library(RESS)           # load Essentia's R Integration package

-    read.udb(file)          # call read.udb to execute the essentia statements written in myqueries.sh and save them to R dataframes browsedata, purchasedata, querybrowse, and querypurchase
+    capture.essentia("myqueries.sh")          # call capture.essentia to execute the essentia statements written in myqueries.sh and save them to R dataframes browsedata, purchasedata, querybrowse, and querypurchase

     nrow(browsedata)
     ncol(browsedata)